TomyLee88/final_django_project/README.md

-# final_django_project
 Event Network Project
-This is a event networking web application developed using Django.
+This is a social networking web application developed using Django.

 Features
 User registration and authentication